adonath/nanogptx/README.md

 pixi run sample --init-from resume --max-new-tokens 500 --num-samples 5
 ```

+## Features

+Here are some of the features of this implementation:

+- **Hierarchical configuration:** I do like hierarchical configuration as loing as it is not too deep.
+The confiuration system is based on TOML and dataclasses, combined with JAX pytree operations for serialization and deserialization.
+This might seem like a misue of the the system, but it is extremely simple and works rather well.
+It does type coercion to the default type so you get sort of minimal Pydantic experience.
+- **CLI:** after careful consideration I have decied to support a CLI via `tyro`.
+The overhead is minimal, as all the configuration is in dataclasses anyway.
+If you don't like it you can remove it.
+- **Abstract evaluation and lazy initialization:** I think it is useful to not full instantiate a model on creation, but rather instantiate an abstract description of the array shapes, dtypes and shardings.
+This allows for an abstract evaluation which catches shape and dtype errors early.
+- **Minimal provenance:** The implementation supports minimal provenance of model configs, datasets etc.
+- **Support for Pixi enviromments:** this repository includes a `pixi.toml` with pre-defined environments for many scenarios such as CPU, CPU and even TPU.
+- **Sharding strategies**: TODO: support for configurable sharding strategies.

 ## Acknowledgements

 Thanks to @fcrespo82 for the names list from the [Ubuntu Name generator](https://ubuntu-name-generator.crespo.com.br).